nasa/cumulus/packages/db/README.md

 - Bootstrap Mode (migrations-bootstrap/):
 This directory contains the full declarations required to build a clean database from scratch.
 Instead of a long history of patches, the bootstrap process uses optimized scripts to define the entire schema (tables, constraints, and initial partitions) in one pass.
-This is significantly faster for fresh deployments and ensures a consistent, modern baseline.
+This is for fresh deployments and ensures a consistent, modern baseline.

 **Note**: A database created using the Bootstrap process is fully compatible with the migration history;
 it can be updated with Standard Migrations later as new patches are released.